 April is an ideal time to move/divide most perennials.
 However, peonies should be divided only in September.
 Bearded irises are divided in July and August.
 Plants that form underground rhizomes or multiple crowns are easy to divide.

 Everyone has their favorite method of dividing perennials and their favorite implement of destruction.
 I prefer a small sharp spade to divide large clumps.
-Shove the spade into the soil on the outside of the planting and continue around in the size of sections you want.
-I often have to jump on the spade to get through thick stems. .
+Shove the spade into the soil on the outside of the plant and continue all the way around the outside.
+Cut the plant into the size of sections you want.
+I often have to jump on the spade to get through thick stems.

 Some gardeners prefer digging around the clump and using two garden forks to pull the clump apart.
 Divisions can be as large as you want, but four-inch diameter sections work well for most plants.
 Smaller divisions may not bloom as well for a couple of years.